 If you could accurately measure the actual circular path and compare it with the programmed path, you would have a measure of the machine's accuracy.

 Renishaw ballbar testing consists of 3 simple stages, Set-up, Data capture and Analysis.

-- Connecting to your QC20-W is simple, thanks to its Bluetooth connectivity and test set-up is quick and easy with Windows® based software guiding the operator through each step.
+- Connecting to your QC20-W is simple, thanks to its Bluetooth connectivity.
+Test set-up is quick and easy with Windows® based software guiding the operator through each step.
 There is even a 'part programme generator' to help you set up the corresponding programme on your machine tool.

 - In many cases you will be using existing test templates.
 The powerful file administration features let you search and access these quickly.

 - The centre pivot is positioned on the machine table and (using a setting ball provided in the QC20-W kit) the spindle is moved to a reference point and the test 'zero' coordinates set.